 The Life of Sally Hemings Sally Hemings was enslaved with her family at Monticello.
 She lived in Paris with Jefferson and two of his daughters from 1787 to 1789 and was the mother of at least six of Jefferson's children.
 Learn more in this short, historical overview.

-LOOK CLOSER: Opening Weekend On June 16, in conjunction with national Juneteenth events, Monticello will unveil exhibitions and newly restored spaces, including the opening of the South Wing and The Life of Sally Hemings exhibit.
-This landmark conclusion of a major restoration initiative at Monticello will also commemorate 25 years of the Getting Word oral history project.
-Monticello will welcome the largest reunion of descendants of Monticello’s enslaved families in modern history and host an original copy of the Emancipation Proclamation, generously loaned by David M. Rubenstein.
+Look Closer Opening On June 16, in conjunction with national Juneteenth events, Monticello unveiled exhibit and newly restored spaces, including the opening of the South Wing and The Life of Sally Hemings exhibit.
+This landmark conclusion of a major restoration initiative at Monticello also commemorated 25 years of the Getting Word oral history project.

 Slavery at Monticello App Meet the individuals who lived and worked on Mulberry Row, once the industrial hub and center of work and domestic life for dozens of people, free and enslaved, at Thomas Jefferson’s 5,000-acre plantation.

 As a result of Jefferson’s meticulous record-keeping, and more than fifty years of scholarly research by curators, historians and archaeologists, Monticello is among the most thoroughly documented, preserved and studied plantations in North America.
 Follow Monticello’s work on this timeline of important milestones in the research and interpretation on slavery at Monticello since the 1950s.

 Monticello has piloted a program with some of the 300+ schools across the United States that bear Thomas Jefferson’s name, inviting students and teachers to learn more about Jefferson, race, slavery and leadership.